dlgreenwald/PlymouthTheme-Cat/README.md

     sudo ./preview-plymouth-theme.sh [TIME_IN_SECONDS]

 # FAQ

-### My disk is enctrypted, I do not see the password prompt.
-What should I do?

-The password input field is masked.
-Just type your password during startup in and do not forget to hit enter.

 ### The boot animation is too slow / fast.
 Is there anything I can do about it?